Early Help Assessment Tool Training

-Group Level 2 (regular contact with children, young people and/or parent/carer) or Level 3 (predominately working with children) or above (including strategic leads) as set out in the Competence Still Matters training framework published by the London Safeguarding Children Board.
-Inter-Collegiate Standards 2 and above for health professionals.
+Group Level 1 (awareness) and 2 (regular contact with children, young people and/or parent/carer) or Level 3 (predominately working with children) or above (including strategic leads) as set out in the Safeguarding Competency framework in London Safeguarding Child Procedures.
+NHS Inter-Collegiate Standards 2 and above for health professionals.

 By attending this course, participants will have: